fractalide/fractalide/nodes/README.md

 ### What?

 A `Subgraph` consists of an implementation and an interface.
-The implementation is constructed using a simple language called `Flowscript` which describes how data flows through `Agents` and other `Subgraphs`.
-The interface aspect of a `Subgraph` consists of exposing a minimal set of well named `ports`, thus hiding complexity.
+The interface is implemented using a simple `interface description language` called `Flowscript` which describes how data flows through `Agents` and other `Subgraphs`.
+The result is an interface that consists of a minimal set of well named `ports`, thus hiding complexity.

 A simple analogy would be this gentleman's pocket watch.